 80 years since subway construction started (December 17, 1938)

+To commemorate these anniversaries, we have written a new book, Building Chicago’s Subways.
 While the elevated Chicago Loop is justly famous as a symbol of the city, the fascinating history of its subways is less well known.
 The City of Chicago broke ground on what would become the “Initial System of Subways” during the Great Depression and finished 20 years later.
 This gigantic construction project, a part of the New Deal, would overcome many obstacles while tunneling through Chicago’s soft blue clay, under congested downtown streets, and even beneath the mighty Chicago River.
 Chicago’s first rapid transit subway opened in 1943 after decades of wrangling over routes, financing, and logistics.
 It grew to encompass the State Street, Dearborn-Milwaukee, and West Side Subways, with the latter modernizing the old Garfield Park “L” into the median of Chicago’s first expressway.
 Take a trip underground and see how Chicago’s “I Will” spirit overcame challenges and persevered to help with the successful building of the subways that move millions.
 Building Chicago’s subways was national news and a matter of considerable civic pride–making it a “Second City” no more!